dolthub/dolt/docker/serverREADME.md

 $ docker run -p 3307:3306 -v /Users/jennifer/docker/server/:/etc/dolt/servercfg.d/ dolthub/dolt-sql-server:latest
 ```

-Similar cases for dolt configuration and data directory.
+The Dolt configuration and data directories can be configured similarly:

 - The dolt configuration directory is `/etc/dolt/doltcfg.d/`
 There should be one `.json` dolt configuration file.
 It will replace the global dolt configuration file in the